 - What's Your Number? opens with a woman putting on makeup before the man wakes up.

-- Hilariously inverted in Frozen, where we are treated to the sight of Anna waking up on Elsa's coronation day with a tangled mess of hair that looks like it's gone through a tornado.
+- Hilariously inverted in Frozen, where we are treated to the sight of Anna waking up on Elsa's coronation day with a ridiculous bedhead that looks like it's gone through a tornado, is drooling out one side of her mouth, and is nibbling on a lock of hair with the other.

 Live Action TV